CyprienGille/Diagnostic-SAE-GUI/README.md

 This is the code to reproduce the Graphical User Interface presented in:

-> *Effective Thyroid Nodule Determination Using a Non-Parametric Supervised Autoencoder on a Categorical Dataset.*, D'Andrea G., Gille C., Pourcher T., Barlaud M. (2022)
+> *Cost-less Thyroid Nodule Prognosis Using a Supervised Autoencoder Neural network.*, D'Andrea G., Gille C., Pourcher T., Barlaud M. (2022)

 Note : this GUI is only a proof-of-concept.